zalando/zally/documentation/check-development.md

 In order to create a violation, you should use `Context#violation(desc: String, value: Any?)` function.
 It should contain violation description.
-Optionally, you can supply a leaf from the `openApi` object.
-This would create a pointer to violation location in the documentation.
+We also encourage you to supply a node from the `openApi` object.
+The created violation will be associated with a specific location within the API specification.